Kersten Geers Preview

 About the interviewee

 Kersten Geers [1975-] is an architect trained at Gent University and at the Escuela Técnica Superior de Arquitectura in Madrid.
-He worked for Maxwan Architects and Neutelings & Riedijk, both from Rotterdam [2001-2005], before starting his own practice: Office KGDVS.
+He worked for Maxwan Architects and Neutelings & Riedjik, both based in Rotterdam [2001-2005], before starting his own practice: Office KGDVS.
 In 2010, he founded a new independent magazine -San Rocco- together with Stefano Graziani and Pier Paolo Tamburelli, among others.
 He currently teaches at Gent University and at the Mendrisio School of Architecture -as a visiting professor-.

 Office KGDVS was founded in 2002 by Belgian architects Kersten Geers and David Van Severen.
-They represent a new generation on one hand, given to direct –o clear- form, and reluctant to rhetoric around the work on the other.
-Among their unconstructed works, the most significant are the border crossing between Mexico and the United States , together with Wohne Icky, and the New Administrative Capital of South Korea , together with DOGMA.
-Among their constructed works, stand out XPO Gallery in Kortrijk , VOKA Building and House in Buggenhout .
-They have acquired visibility after making the Belgian Pavilion in Venice Architecture Biennial in 2008, curated by Moritz Küng, and have been invited by Kazuyo Sejima to participate to 2010 Venice Architecture Biennial–were they have been awarded Silver Lion for an emergent young office-.
+They represent a new generation who design direct forms reluctant to rhetoric.
+Their most significant projects include the Border Crossing between Mexico and the United States [2004, together with Wohne Ickx] and the New Administrative Capital of South Korea [2005, together with DOGMA].
+Some of their most remarkable buildings include XPO Gallery in Kortrijk , VOKA Building and House in Buggenhout .
+They have became quite visible after they completed the Belgian Pavilion in 2008 Venice Architecture Biennial, curated by Moritz Küng.
+Office KGDVS was also invited by Kazuyo Sejima to participate in 2010 Venice Architecture Biennial, were they won the Silver Lion for emerging architects.

 This page is only for members and subscribers.
 You must subscribe and then log in to this page.
 If you are not a member you can contact us to gain access to the service.